PeterShinners/comp/design/structure.md

 Structures are the backbone of the Comp language.
 Every function receives a structure as input and generates a new structure as output.
 Even simple values like booleans and numbers are automatically promoted into single-element structures when used in pipeline contexts.

 Structures are immutable collections that can contain any mix of named and unnamed fields.
 Field names can be simple tokens, complex strings, or even tag values.
 Fields are ordered and can be accessed by name or position.
 This unified approach means structures work equally well as records, arrays, or hybrid collections.
+Functions that operate on structures are detailed in [Functions and Blocks](function.md), while the pipeline processing of structures is covered in [Pipelines, Flow Control, and Failure Handling](pipeline.md).

 ## Structure Definition and Field Access